 WHAT IS A CPMA?

 CPMA - Certified Professional Medical Auditor.
-A CPMA is vital to healthcare providers as they review claims & medical documentation to verify accuracy; thus contributing to the reduction of errors, and reduction of loss revenue - vital for all pratices, big or small.
+A CPMA is vital to healthcare providers as they review claims & medical documentation to verify accuracy; thus contributing to the reduction of errors, and reduction of lost revenue - vital for all practices, big or small.

 Who does a CPMA work for?

-Most CPMA's work for an Insurance Carrier or a healthcare practice.
-Many are self employed or work for a heathcare facility or provider group.
-CPMAs' have a vital role in the healthcare field, for both insurance carriers and healthcare professionals.
+Most CPMA's work for an Insurance company or a healthcare practice.
+Many are self employed or may work as a contractor.
+CPMAs' play a vital role in the healthcare field.

 Certified Risk Adjustment Coder (CRC)